 Conclusion

-Recent research has demonstrated that effective self-motion perception relies on the effective integration of visual, proprioceptive, auditory, and vestibular information in the brain to support safe mobility (e.g. walking, biking, driving).
+Recent research has demonstrated that effective self-motion perception relies on the effective integration of visual, proprioceptive, auditory, and vestibular information in the brain to support safe mobility (like walking, biking, driving).
 Failure to do so could have serious consequences including getting lost, colliding with objects, or falling.
-By further understanding how the brain integrates and weights these sensory inputs, advances can be made to support healthy aging, treat movement disorders, and develop novel immersive technologies (e.g. VR) for applications ranging from entertainment to education and training.
+By further understanding how the brain integrates and weights these sensory inputs, advances can be made to support healthy aging, treat movement disorders, and develop novel immersive technologies (like VR) for applications ranging from entertainment to education and training.

 References